Chelsea sale possible by end of March

 "We will work with authorities in the UK to obtain that licence in connection with any transaction."

-All parties are keen for a sale to proceed as soon as possible, given that Chelsea's monthly wage bill is £28m and the government's licence has effectively stopped match-day revenue, leaving Chelsea in an uncertain financial situation.
+All parties are keen for a sale to proceed as soon as possible, given that Chelsea's monthly wage bill is £28m and the government's licence has effectively stopped matchday revenue, leaving Chelsea in an uncertain financial situation.

 On Friday, the club's credit cards were temporarily suspended while banks assess the implications of the sanctions imposed on Russian billionaire Abramovich, while Three has suspended its shirt sponsorship with the club.